Blog Design: How to Design a Blog People Want to Read (2024)

 You can use the spacing unit recommendations from the GRT Calculator for the paragraph spacing.

-Grt Calculator Spacing Unit
+GRT Calculator Spacing Unit

 Remember that these are just best practices and guidelines.
 You don’t have to optimize your content exactly according to the golden ratio.
 Use the recommendations as a guideline and rely on your eye to decide what looks good.